petrukhnov/reflection-toolbox/personal/readme.md

 - [ ] During last 12 month I did at least 12 actions that match to my values, and directly contribute to one or more goals.
 - [ ] For each of my values I could name something that match to value definition, but is not part of my values.
 - [ ] My values make me feel good about myself.
-- [ ] I discussed every my value with someone during last 6 months.
+- [ ] I discussed each of my value with someone during last 6 months.
 - [ ] For each of my values, I know someone who share same value.
 - [ ] I could name 3 people who have different values.
 - [ ] I'm proud of at least 10 of my actions during last 3 month, because they are aligned with my values.
-- [ ] Every my value is constructive, controllable and evidence-based.
+- [ ] Each of my values is constructive, controllable and evidence-based.

 ### Do I know where how to advance in my life?